vitaly-t/pg-promise/README.md

 The same goes for all types of query methods as well as method `as.format(query, values, qrm)`, where `values` can also now be an object which properties can be referred to by name from within the query.

-Notable rules when for named-parameter formatting:
+Notable rules for named-parameter formatting:

 * a valid variable starts with a letter or underscore symbol, followed by any combination of letters, digits or underscores;